fernet/spec/README.md

 # Fernet Spec

 This document describes both version 0x80 (the first version) and 0x81 (the second version) of the fernet format.
-Differences between each variant is explained inline.
+The differences between each version are explained inline.

 Conceptually, fernet takes a user-provided *message* (an arbitrary sequence of